Carmen Sandiego (TV series): Premise

 In season two, Carmen seeks answers about her past, while V.I.L.E. attempts to keep their finances from plummeting even further into the red.
 The Faculty attempt to find a new fifth member after Shadowsan joins Carmen.
-Thanks to Julia's encouragement, Carmen and the Chief make a loose alliance to take down V.I.L.E.
+Thanks to Julia's (a former Interpol agent who works for A.C.M.E.) encouragement, Carmen and the Chief make a loose alliance to take down V.I.L.E..

 In season three, Carmen has been off the grid for months, looking for clues to her mother's identity.
 Julia quits A.C.M.E., after Chief has become too blinded by distrust toward Carmen, for stealing intel on her father from them, to see that she isn't stealing from anyone.
-V.I.L.E. sets up base in Scotland, sending new agents after Carmen who were specifically trained to capture her.
+V.I.L.E. sets up base in the mountains of Scotland, sending new agents after Carmen who were specifically trained to capture her.

 In season four, after several failed attempts to claim gold, including the lost hidden treasures stolen by the past generations of the organization, V.I.L.E. has been pushed to its limits and they start using robot operatives.
-They eventually capture and brainwash Carmen, who then quickly rebuilds their funds and gains the Faculty's favor.
-However, Graham helps A.C.M.E. bring the real Carmen back while selling out V.I.L.E. in the process.
-Carmen finally tracks down and meets her mother.
-Shadowsan retires, while Zack and Ivy join A.C.M.E. in crime-fighting.
-After the downfall of V.I.L.E., A.C.M.E. chases down its remaining members, with the occasional help from Carmen.
+After Carmen exposes V.I.L.E's secret treasure stash in the Pyramids in Egypt, they eventually capture and brainwash Carmen, who turns into an evil VILE operative and loses all her former memories, who then quickly rebuilds their funds and gains the Faculty's favor.
+However, Graham helps A.C.M.E. and Shadowsan bring the real Carmen back bringing down V.I.L.E. in the process.
+Carmen finally tracks down and meets her mother in Argentina.
+Shadowsan retires and reunites with his brother in Japan, while Zack and Ivy join A.C.M.E. in crime-fighting.
+After the downfall of V.I.L.E. with its leaders apprehended, A.C.M.E. chases down its remaining members, with the occasional help from Carmen.